jabrena/developer-guides/docs/guides/permissions-and-errors.md

 **401 Unauthorized -  Invalid client**

-The client credentials have invalid format and are not recognized.
+The client credentials have an invalid format and are not recognized.

 ```json
 {